 Work Experience is an imperative part of pursuing a career with animals and their conservation.
-Blackpool Zoo is keen to support individuals as they work towards their chosen career.
+Blackpool Zoo is keen to support individuals as they work towards their chosen course or career.

 Blackpool Zoo offers 3 different Work Experience Programmes:

 |PROGRAMME||DAYS PER WEEK||COMMITMENT||WORKING HOURS|

 Please read the information below carefully before you decide to apply for a position.
 To be accepted on our work experience programme, you must meet the following criteria:

 - You must be 18 years old or over

 - You must be completing/ considering a related course

 - You must be able to independently complete an Application Form and satisfactory Health Questionnaire, and communicate directly (not through parents)